‘I’m not going to die today,’ Oklahoma teen kicked by horse survives traumatic heart bleed

 Doctors removed more than 300 milliliters of fluid from around his heart.

-“I do recall repeating the sentence, ‘I’m not going to die today,’ multiple times,” recalled Burton.
+“I do recall repeating the sentence, ‘I’m not going to die today,’ multiple times,” recalled Bruton.

-“I guess I can go with the first rule of horse safety that I should know after sixteen years.
-Don’t go behind the horse,” said Burton.
+“I guess I can go with the first rule of horse safety that I should know after sixteen years: Don’t go behind the horse,” said Bruton.
 “It seems like some kind of divine intervention, so might as well just live with that.”

 Dalton is expected to be released this week.
 He has to follow the doctor’s orders and stay away from horses for a while.